Kaffee and kuchen in a Viennese kaffeehaus, Austria

 For all their sugary delights, an air of gloom pervades many Viennese cafés: part nostalgia for vanished imperial glories but also surely an acknowledgement of the transitory nature of sensual pleasure.
 Because finishing a hot, pungently sour cherry strudel is a small death, the last delicious forkful as full of sorrow and yearning as anything by Mahler.

 Planning a trip to Austria?
-Don't miss our guide to the best things to do in Austria.
+Don't miss our guides to the best things to do in Austria and the best areas to stay in Vienna.

 Café Central, 1, Herrengasse 14; Café Landtmann, 1, Dr-Karl-Lueger-Ring4; Café Hawelka, 1, Dorothe-ergasse 6.